 Concentrations in Planning

-The elective component of the Program complements the core through advanced work in one of the six areas of concentration.
+The elective component of the MScPl program complements the core curriculum through advanced work in one of the six areas of concentration.
 The chosen concentration often provides an opportunity to build on the student’s undergraduate education, and anticipates the direction he or she will take in professional life.

-In their plan of study at the end of the first year, students are also asked to identify the subject of their Current Issues paper (PLA 1107Y).
-While for accounting purposes this course is considered part of the core, its subject matter represents a significant part of the student’s area of concentration.
+In their plan of study at the end of the first year, students are also asked to identify the subject of their Current Issues Paper (PLA 1107Y).
+While for accounting purposes this course is considered part of the core curriculum, its subject matter represents a significant part of the student’s area of concentration.

 Similarly, concentration themes are usually offered in the Workshop in Planning Practice (PLA 1106H).

 For further information about each concentration, please consult the links below: